 - Community users must complete for shared resources with all other community users that may result in longer runs times when compared to Partners who purchase their own dedicated hardware.

 - Researchers collaborating with faculty who have purchased nodes should request being added to the Partner’s queue if appropriate.
 The Partner queues provide dedicated resources and less competition for resources compared to the shared Community Queues.

-- RCI asks for the name of a faculty member for each account so that we may accurately attribute usage to PIs, faculty, and departments.
+- Research Computing asks for the name of a faculty member for each account so that we may accurately attribute usage to PIs, faculty, and departments.
 There is no charge for usage of the cluster.
 We only use this information for accounting purposes.